-On the other hand, DevOps is an approach that aims to bridge the gap between development and operations teams, promoting collaboration and shared responsibilities throughout the software development lifecycle.
-DevOps emphasizes continuous integration, continuous delivery, and automation to enable faster and more frequent software releases.
+On the other hand, DevOps is an approach that aims to bridge the between development and operations teams, promoting gap collaboration and shared responsibilities throughout the software development lifecycle.
+DevOps emphasizes continuous integration, continuous delivery, and automation to enable faster and more frequent software releases as seen on the infinite cycle in Figure 2.
 It focuses on breaking down the barriers between development and operations, encouraging close communication, and promoting a culture of shared ownership and accountability.
-DevOps also emphasizes the use of tools and technologies to automate processes, such as infrastructure provisioning, testing, and deployment, to ensure efficiency and consistency.